sourdough-danish-pastries-recipe

 9. Bake one pan at a time on the center rack in a 425°F oven for 12-15 minutes or until golden brown.

-10. Make glaze by whisking together powdered sugar and milk until smooth.
-Pipe glaze on pastries with a plastic piping bag or plastic zipper bag with the very tip cut off, or drizzle on glaze with a fork.
+10. To make glaze, whisk together powdered sugar and milk until smooth.
+Pipe glaze on pastries with a plastic piping bag or plastic zipper bag with the very tip cut off, or drizzle on with a fork.

 piping glaze on baked pastries